 Colorado family court law grants divorce on the basis of both no-fault and fault divorce grounds via a “Dissolution of Marriage”.
-There is a 90 day waiting period after the petition for dissolution of marriage has been filed and one of the spouses must have lived in Colorado for 90 days prior to filing.
+There is a 90 day waiting period after the petition for dissolution of marriage has been filed and additionally, one of the spouses must have lived in Colorado for 90 days prior to filing for divorce.
 The same timeframe applies to legal separation in Colorado.

 Colorado is considered a conservative Christian state.
 According to the latest report, the recent estimation has calculated a divorce rate of 0.38% per capita per year.
 Annulment is a rarely-used procedure in Colorado, because it is rather a difficult option as compared to obtaining a divorce.
 Grounds for annulment are few and hard to prove.